Michael G. Seamans

 Michael G. Seamans is an award-winning international photojournalist whose work has taken him from the bedside of a surgeon dying of Lou Gehrig's Disease to the rock and ice ledges of the Moose's Tooth mountain in the Alaska Range.

-He is currently on staff at the Morning Sentinel newspaper in Waterville, Maine.
-His work has been published by The Weather Channel, Foreign Policy, The Atlantic, USA Today and other outlets world-wide.
+Seamans is on staff at the Morning Sentinel newspaper in Waterville, Maine.
+His work has been published by The Weather Channel, Foreign Policy, The Atlantic, USA Today, and other outlets world-wide.

 His photography for The Weather Channel on how climate change is impacting Maine's lobster industry was honored as a 2018 outstanding feature by the Society of Environmental Journalists and received an honorable mention from the Society for Advanced Business Editing and Writing the same year.

-This is Mike’s second time as a grant recipient with the Pulitzer Center.
+He is a two-time Pulitzer Center grant recipient.
 In 2015 he reported on the Ebola crisis in Sierra Leone, including infant and maternal mortality rates and rural outreach by health advocates.